-An investigation of the notion of energy lies outside the scope of the present inquiry, but it may not be amiss to put a few leading questions.
-In the first place, the notion of energy is reached, not by differentiating, ale and the second s but by integrating.
-It is not surprising when differentiating, which is an abstractive procedure, yields notions of broad generality.
-But energy is a notion of extreme generality yet iI is reached by integrating.
-Might one not say that the quantity of energy is the concrete prime potency that is informed mechanically or thermally or electrically as the case may be?
+An investigation of the notion of energy lies outside the scope of the prement inquiry, but it may not be amiss to put a few leading questions.
+In the first place, the notion of energy is reached, not by differentiating but by integrating.
+It is not surprising when differentiating,

-Again, there is the curious fact that the science of mechanics can be developed logically in terms of classical laws and without any mention of energy (Lindsay and Margenau, p.120), yet once the notion of energy is introduced, one can develop Lagrange's method of generalized coordinates and Hamilton's canonical equations, which constitute the most powerful techniques in mechanics.
+Again, there is the curious fact that the science of mechanics can be developed logically in terms of classical laws and without any mention of energy (Lindsay and Margenau, p.
+120), yet once the notion of energy is introduced, one can develop Lagrange's method of generalized coordinates and Hamilton's canonical equations, which constitute the most powerful techniques in mechanics.
 Is one to say that there is a mechanics based on the laws of motion and the conjugate forms which the laws define and that there is another equivalent but more powerful mechanics based upon limitations set by prime potency?

 Further, while the notion of a quantity of energy receives its basic formulation in mechanics, still it is not restricted to mechanics.
 Thermodynamics conceives heat as a form of energy, which it limits by a law of conservation and a law that settles the direction of its changes (Ibid., p.
-214 ff.).
-M. Planck has worked out Maxwell's electromagnetic equations by beginning from the notion of energy (Ibid., 315 ff).
-The Hamiltonian function, which represents total energy, has provided basic clues in quantum mechanics (Ibid., pp 405, 145).
-There is the release and absorption of energy in chemical change, and there is the role of chlorophyll in capturing the energy of radiation.
-Do these facts refer to prime potency as a universal principle of limitation?
+214 ff).
+M. Planck has worked out Maxwell's electromagnetic equations by beginning from the notion of energy (Ibid., 315 f).
+The Hamiltonian function, which represents total energy, has provided basic clues in quantum mechanics (Ibid., pp. 405, 19 145).
+There is the release and absorption of energy in chemical change, and there is the role of chlorophyll in capturing the energy of year radiation.
+Do these facts refer to prime potency and the second of the state of the second second as a universal principle of limitation?

-Again, there is an inertia of energy and there is an equation relating mass and energy.
-Is one to relate the inertial coefficient of mass to the prime potency it informs, and to conceive mass, a conjugate form, and inplicitly defined by the laws that relate masses to one another?
+Again, there is an g inertia of energy and there is an equation relating mass and energy.
+Is one to relate the inertial coefficient of mass to the prime potency it informs, and to conceive mass its as conjugate form as implicitly defined by the laws that relate masses to one another?

 Finally, there has been suggested a correlation between the expanding universe and the emergence of additional energy.
-If this happons to become accepted, is it to be explained because prime potency grounds both the space-time continuum and the quantity of energy, so that an increase of one involves an increase of the other?
+If this happens to become accepted, is it to be explained because prime potency grounds both the space-time continuum and the quantity of energy, so that an increase of one involves an increase of the other?

-answer to all these questions such that prime potency would be conceived as a ground of quantitative limitation and general heuristic considerations would relate quantitative limitation to the properties that science verifies in the quantity it names energy.
+What would seem desirable is a single coherent answer to all these questions such that prime potency would be conceived as a ground of quantitative limitation and general heuristic considerations would relate quantitative limitation to the properties that science verifies in the quantity it names energy.